mohitpai/journey-optimizer.en/help/using/rn/e-release-notes.md

 **Journeys**

 * You can now leverage API call responses in custom actions and orchestrate your journey based on these responses.
+* A new type of system alert has been introduced.
+You can now get notified when a custom action fails.

 **Campaigns**